Archibald MacKinnon

-Archibald MacKinnon (born January 13, 1937, in Cranbrook, British Columbia) is a Canadian competition rower and Olympic champion.
+Archibald Alan MacKinnon (January 13, 1937 – August 28, 2026) was a Canadian competition rower and Olympic champion in 1956.

+Biography

+Born in Cranbrook, British Columbia on January 13, 1937, MacKinnon rowed at the University of British Columbia starting in 1955, qualifying for the 1956 Summer Olympics in Melbourne, Australia.

-He received a gold medal in coxless fours at the 1956 Summer Olympics in Melbourne, together with Lorne Loomer, Walter D'Hondt and Donald Arnold.
+He won a gold medal in coxless fours at the 1956 Games, together with Lorne Loomer, Walter D'Hondt and Donald Arnold.

-At the 1958 British Empire and Commonwealth Games, MacKinnon received a gold medal in eights.
-He received a silver medal in eights at the 1960 Summer Olympics in Rome, as a member of the Canadian team.
+At the 1958 British Empire and Commonwealth Games, MacKinnon won a gold medal in eights.
+He also won a silver medal in eights at the 1960 Summer Olympics in Rome, Italy, as a member of the Canadian team.

+MacKinnon died in Calgary, Alberta on August 28, 2026, at the age of 89.

 Awards

-MacKinnon was inducted into the Canada's Sports Hall of Fame in 1957, the BC Sports Hall of Fame in 1966, and into University of British Columbia Sports Hall of Fame in 1993, together with the other members of the Olympic gold team.
+MacKinnon was inducted into the Canada's Sports Hall of Fame in 1957.
+In 1966, he was inducted to the BC Sports Hall of Fame.
+He was also twice inducted into the University of British Columbia's Sports Hall of Fame, first in 1993 for the crew that won gold in Melbourne, and a second time in 2012 for the crew that won silver in Rome.